AaronSchulz/WikiDataQueryOrient/README.md

 All of this is very unfinished and WIP :)

+1) Make sure at least all vertexes of a dump are finished being added

-php updateWdqGraphViaFeed.php --user root --password root --start 20141124000000 --posfile=pos/lastchangetime.pos
+2) php updateWdqGraphViaFeed.php --user root --password root

 *** Connecting ***